OctopusDeploy/docs/docs/projects/steps/execution-containers-for-workers/index.md

 To learn more about creating a custom docker image, we have a [detailed blog post](https://octopus.com/blog/extending-octopus-execution-container) that describes how to get started and the minimum set of dependencies you would need.

 :::warning
 Images based on Alpine Linux (or any distro using `musl` instead of `glibc`) can not currently be used as execution containers.
+This is due to Calamari currently only being compiled against `glibc` and not `musl`.
 :::

 #### Tool paths